Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"National Aeronautics and Space Administration established".</h2 head><h3 quote align='center'>"Criticized for allowing the Soviet Union to launch the first man-made satellite to orbit Earth (Sputnik 1, on October 4, 1957), U.S. President Dwight D. Eisenhower signed legislation this day in 1958 that created NASA.
-Take our quiz about space exploration".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The sinking of the Indianapolis".</h2 head><h3 quote align='center'>"The USS Indianapolis was sunk this day in 1945 by a Japanese submarine shortly after delivering the internal components of the atomic bombs that were later dropped on Hiroshima and Nagasaki.
+Some 900 men died, many of whom succumbed to shark attacks, dehydration, and salt poisoning as they awaited rescue.
+Sort fact from fiction in our quiz about World War II".</h3 quote></h3 OTD